 STAYCATIONS // How To Have A Family Holiday At Home In The Highlands

-Okay, so what IS a staycation?
+Okay, what IS a staycation?
 It’s the holiday you have at home!
 Become a tourist in your own town or region, get exploring and do – or recreate – the things a visitor would on their holiday.
+Perfect plan for the current climate don't you think?
+Best bit?
+No packing required!

 TAKE A DAY TRIP